nxrighthere/ENet-CSharp/README.md

 `PacketFlags.NoAllocate` a packet will not allocate data, and the user must supply it instead.

-`PacketFlags.UnreliableFragment` a packet will be unreliably fragmented if it exceeds the MTU.
+`PacketFlags.UnreliableFragmented` a packet will be unreliably fragmented if it exceeds the MTU.
 By default packets larger than MTU fragmented reliably.

 #### EventType
 Definitions of event types for `Event.Type` property: